Hollywood Master Blasters: 2021 season

 After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
 Ahead of the official season, which was announced to kick off on July 31, the Lashings announced Nisarg Patel as captain with Cody Chetty helming vice-captain duties.

 In their first match of the season, the Blasters lost by 5 wickets to the Surf Riders.
 The Blasters only won twice throughout the league, once against the Strikers, and once against the Lashings.
 They lost against the Grizzlies twice, the Strikers, the Thunderbolts twice, the Blazers twice, the Surf Riders, the Lashings, the Hurricanes, the Athletics, and the Mustangs.
 The Blasters finished off with 2 wins and 13 losses, finishing bottom of the table in their group, thus missing the play-offs.

 2022 season

 Ahead of the 2022 season, Major League Cricket announced that the draft for that season would take place on May 12.
+This was also the final season for the Franchise.